ULD™ Rules, Explanations, and Clarifications

 2.5.
 Effective Playing Age

-Beginning with the 2022 season, the effective age for competition in any division is based upon your age on January 1st of the coming season.
+Beginning with the 2022 season, the effective age for competition in any division is based upon your birthday.
+Players are eligible to move up on or after their birthdates.

 2.6 MLD™ (Military Long Drive™)